justintadlock/custom-classes/readme.txt

 If you're a theme author, plugin author, or just a code hobbyist, you can follow the development of this plugin on it's [GitHub repository](https://github.com/justintadlock/custom-classes).

-== Installation ==

-1. Upload `custom-classes` to the `/wp-content/plugins/` directory.
-1. Activate the plugin through the 'Plugins' menu in WordPress.
-1. Go to your user profile in the admin to select whether to prevent password resetting.

 == Frequently Asked Questions ==

-= Why was this plugin created? =
+### Why was this plugin created?

 I wanted a quick and easy way to add styles to my posts without having to make a tag, create a category, or use post formats.
 Those solutions are great, but they're not ideal for every situation.
 By using a custom class, I have complete control over post styles.

-= How do I use it? =
+### How do I use it?

 A meta box named "Classes" gets added to the edit post screen in the admin.
 From there, you can input a custom post and/or body class for individual posts.
+On the edit/new term (category, tag, etc.) screen, a new field labeled "Body Class" is also available.

 Of course, you actually have to style the class in your theme's `style.css` file for anything to actually change on the front end.
 This plugin just outputs the classes for you.
 It's up to you to decide how to use them.

-= Will this work with other post types? =
+## Will this work with custom post types?

 Certainly.
 This plugin works with any public post type on your site.
 It's not just limited to the "post" post type.

-= It's not working! =
+### It's not working!

 Most likely, this means your theme isn't using the appropriate functions (`post_class()` and `body_class()`).
 You'll need to talk to your theme author to get them to fix this.
 Or, better yet, use a correctly-coded theme from <a href="https://themehybrid.com/themes">Theme Hybrid</a>!